 Low or insufficient localization

-Despite the fact that auto assemblers claim to have achieved 70% localization, the auto industry remain highly vulnerable on exchange rates.
+Despite the fact that auto assemblers claim to have achieved up to 70% localization, the auto industry remain highly vulnerable on exchange rates.
 This is because only components such as electrical harnesses, bumpers, seats, rims and other small spares are made locally.
 Complex parts such as engine, suspension & transmission etc are still imported at large.

 Furthermore there is no check & balance by the government whether the industry has really localized as per perceived targets.
 High-value sophisticated technical parts requiring an advanced level of engineering—including the CKD kits are still being imported.
 And even after a presence of more than 25 years, the localization into advanced parts never really grew.
 Besides parts that are produced locally rely heavily on imported components so prices always remain dependent on exchange rates.